 It all started in November of 2010…

 I’ve learned a lot about eReading over the last few years.
-I’ve moved on from my tiny iPhone Screen to a Kobo Touch to a Kobo Aura and have reached the point where I prefer to eRead instead of picking up an actual book (I’ll explain why later).
+I’ve moved on from my tiny iPhone Screen to a Kobo Touch to a Kobo Aura and I also have a Kindle Paperwhite now.
+For me, I have reached the point where I prefer to eRead instead of picking up an actual book (I’ll explain why later).
+And so, I decided to share my experiences and tips with you.

-I would say that 95% of the books I read now are digital copies and I haven’t bought a physical book in over 2 years.
-Now that isn’t to say that I don’t enjoy reading physical books–because I do!–it’s just that eReading to me is so much more convenient.
+I would say that 95% of the books I read now are digital copies and I haven’t bought a physical book (simply for the sake of reading it) in years.
+Now that isn’t to say that I don’t enjoy reading physical books–because I do!–and I do by the occasional physical copy for my personal collection.
+But there are so many advantages to eReading and my lifestyle.

 And I know for a fact that I wouldn’t be able to read as many books as I do if it wasn’t for digital copies.

-My Best Advice: Try eReading if you are curious!
-You can always go back to paper copies but there is something to say about eReading and the experiences it provides 🙂
+Try eReading if you are curious!
+You can always go back to paper copies but there is something to say about eReading and the experiences it provides.
+It can take awhile to transition so you’ll just have to be patient.

 - Amazon and Kobo tend to have the same prices for books but, Amazon I find has a larger selection (some books are only published as Kindle versions or in print)